 The batter is prepared in a food processor making this a really fast and easy recipe.
 We used Jules' All-Purpose Gluten-Free Flour Mix in this recipe with great results, and the recipe itself was adapted for gluten-free cooks from a recipe which appears in The Birkett Mills Buckwheat Cookbook, "Buckwheat-Honey Batter Bread."

 - 1 teaspoon sugar

 - 2 1/4 cups flour (all-purpose gluten-free)

 - 1/2 teaspoon guar gum (or xanthan gum)

 - 6 tablespoons shortening (vegetable, room temperature.
-I used Spectrum All-Vegetable Shortening)
+We used Spectrum All-Vegetable Shortening)

 - 1/4 cup coconut milk (to brush on top of muffins before baking)

-- In a small bowl whisk buckwheat flour with salt and pour into food processor bowl.
+In a small bowl whisk buckwheat flour with salt and pour into the food processor bowl.
 Add vegetable shortening and pulse several more times, just until the batter is combined and smooth.

-- Bake for about 25 minutes or until the muffins are lightly golden.
-Allow to cool slightly before cutting in half.
+Bake for about 25 minutes or until the muffins are lightly golden.
+Allow them to cool slightly before cutting in half.
 Use a serrated knife to cut.

 - Use vegetable shortening to grease a hamburger bun tin or large muffin tin.
 If you don't have one of these baking tins, you can use a regular muffin tin.
 You will end up with smaller and more English Muffins.

 - Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.